Wallgau/Canvas_Tool/README.md

 ### 2. Configuring Tools

-- Click on any parameter to edit it
+- Click on any parameter to edit it inline
 - Press **Enter** to save or **Escape** to cancel
 - Parameters are validated based on input type
+- All fields are editable with real-time validation

 ### 3. Organizing Workflow

-- **Drag and drop** tools to rearrange them
+- **Drag and drop** tools using ReactFlow
 - Tools automatically save their positions
 - Visual feedback during dragging
+- Zoom and pan support for large workflows

 ### 4. Exporting Workflow